 Executive Summary

 Tokyo Electron (TEL) is a fortress-quality semiconductor equipment manufacturer with an extraordinary competitive moat.
-As the world's only company offering products across all four sequential key processes (deposition, lithography coating/developing, etching, and cleaning), TEL holds a unique position in the semiconductor supply chain.
+As the world's only company offering products across all four sequential key processes (deposition, lithography coating/developing, etching, and cleaning), TEL holds a unique and irreplaceable position in the semiconductor supply chain.
 The company commands 100% market share in EUV lithography coater/developer systems and ranks #1 or #2 in every product segment.
-With zero debt, 28%+ ROE, and the industry's largest patent portfolio (23,249 patents), TEL represents rare quality at a premium valuation.

 | Metric | Value | Assessment |